 Calculation of Vendor Discounts

-With the algorithms used to calculate vendor discounts in MYOB Advanced, you can receive the best discount amount on your purchase orders and bills according to the information on vendor discounts available in your system.
+With the algorithms used to calculate vendor discounts in MYOB Acumatica, you can receive the best discount amount on your purchase orders and bills according to the information on vendor discounts available in your system.

 You enter discount codes and discount sequences based on information received from specific vendors.
 You enter a discount code for the vendor on the Vendor Discount Codes (AP205000) form to define the basic settings of discounts for that vendor.
 To specify extended discount settings, you can create discount sequences related to a discount code by using the Vendor Discounts (AP205000) form.
 For a discount sequence, you can specify the same discount for all amounts (or quantities).
 Alternatively, you can create tiers by specifying the break points—with each break point defining the minimum discountable quantity discounts for these tiers expressed as percentages or fixed amounts.
 For more information, see Vendor Discount Codes and Vendor Discount Sequences.